bobbyiliev/introduction-to-sql/004-basic-syntax.md

 To add data to your database you would use the `INSERT` statemnt.

-Let's insert 1 user into our `users` table:
+Let's use the table that we created in the last chapter and insert 1 user into our `users` table:

 ```
-INSERT INTO users ('username', 'name', status) VALUES('bobby', 'Bobby Iliev', 1);
+INSERT INTO users(username, email, active) VALUES('bobby', 'bobby@bobbyiliev.com', true);
 ```

 Rundown of the insert statement:

 * `INSERT INTO users`: first we specify the `INSERT INTO` keywordo which tells MySQL that we want to insert data into the `users` table.
-* `users ('username', 'name', status)`: then we specify the table name `users` and the columns that we want to insert data into.
+* `users (username, email, active)`: then we specify the table name `users` and the columns that we want to insert data into.
 * `VALUES`: then we specify the values that we want to insert in.

 ## SELECT